 6. Review and Refine Regularly

-Don’t forget to review your brand voice guidelines regularly to ensure they remain consistent and relevant to the evolving brand identity and target audience.
+Don’t forget to review your brand voice guidelines regularly to ensure they remain consistent and relevant to your evolving brand identity and target audience.

-I know it’s a lot to think about.
+I know this is a lot to think about.
 But all of this work will pay off in time.
 With an authentic and memorable brand voice, people will listen to and trust your brand.

 Let’s look at some examples.